Jeimer Candelario Player Props: Nationals vs. Phillies

-Jeimer Candelario -- with a slugging percentage of .590 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Cristopher Sanchez on the mound, on June 30 at 6:05 PM ET.
+Jeimer Candelario -- with a slugging percentage of .564 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Zack Wheeler on the mound, on July 1 at 4:05 PM ET.

-In his previous appearance, he went 1-for-3 with a double and an RBI against the Mariners.
+He had a one-hit performance in his most recent game (1-for-4) against the Phillies.

 Jeimer Candelario Game Info & Props vs. the Phillies